breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 From the previous example, we can see that we configured a CronTrigger to be executed every second and the task will use the trigger as the configuration.
 The task will increment a number and will print a message.
 Then we controlled the execution with a delay of 10,000 milliseconds to permit the task work and print and increment the number 10 times.
 When finished, we can get the number incremented with value of 10.

 Now is the time for the ForkAndJoinPool implementation.
 The ForkAndJoinPool is useful when you have a task that needs to process a bunch of data, and you want to divide the work (divide and conquer) in atomic units to be processed with the number of available processors from your environment.
-This implies to make parallel work and in some momento join all the results.
+This implies to make parallel work and at some moment join all the results.
 For this, you need to implementa a ForkJoinTask of the type RecursiveAction without returning results or RecursiveTask to return results.
 In the following example, you will see how to use.

 We need to use the ManagedThreadFactory to provide to the ForkJoinPool the source of the threads to be used by the implementation: